tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/cad04.png](Images/cad04.png)

-* Based on the upward trend in the plot, the volatility of the EUR-USD exchange rate is predicted to increase over the next 5 days.
+* Based on the upward trend in the plot, the volatility of the EUR-USD exchange rate is predicted to fluctuate negatively over the next 5 days.

 - - -